m-a-mohsen/course-planner/README.md

 # Course Planner

 -- Image place holder --
+## Installation
+This is a container-bound script to a google sheet hosted on google.
+It is possible to edit gs code from apps script editor.
+However, we use [clasp](https://github.com/google/clasp) to to edit apps scripts locally to use git version control.
 ## Introduction
 Course events are currently represented as a static markdown file in cohort's Github repo, which is inconvenient to access for reading or update.
 On the other hand, course plan is in a table format.
 So, The main idea of this tool is to have a tool which converts table input to calendar events and be able to update/publish them from your table planner.
 ## Motivation